zama-ai/concrete-ml/README.md

   </a>
 </p>

-**Concrete-ML** is a Privacy-Preserving Machine Learning (PPML) open-source set of tools which aims to simplify the use of fully homomorphic encryption (FHE) for data scientists.
+**Concrete-ML** is a Privacy-Preserving Machine Learning (PPML) open-source set of tools built on top of [The Concrete Framework](https://github.com/zama-ai/concrete) by [Zama](https://github.com/zama-ai).
+It aims to simplify the use of fully homomorphic encryption (FHE) for data scientists to help them automatically turn machine learning models into their homomorphic equivalent.
 Particular care was given to the simplicity of our Python package in order to make it usable by any data scientist, even those without prior cryptography knowledge.
 Notably, our APIs are as close as possible to scikit-learn and torch APIs to simplify adoption by our users.

 ## Main features.

-**Concrete-ML** allows data scientists to use models with APIs which are close to the frameworks they use, with additional options to run inferences in FHE.
+Data scientists can use models with APIs which are close to the frameworks they use, with additional options to run inferences in FHE.

 **Concrete-ML** features: